 - Full approval status from the Commonwealth of Massachusetts Board of Registration in Nursing located at 239 Causeway St. Boston, MA 02114 - Accredited by the Commission on Collegiate Nursing Education (CCNE).
-One Dupont Circle, NW, Suite 530, Washington, DC 20036 - Member of the American Association of Colleges of Nursing (AACN) and the Massachusetts Association of Colleges of Nursing (MACN).
-One Dupont Circle, NW, Suite 530 Washington DC 20036
+One Dupont Circle, NW, Suite 530, Washington, DC 20036 - Member of the Massachusetts Association of Colleges of Nursing (MACN).